 The Group, in fiscal year 2020, entered into an agreement with the Madison Metropolitan Sewerage District (the District), a related entity, to receive personnel and administrative services from the District for an agreed upon fee.
-In both 2021 and 2020, the Group was billed \$60,000, respectively, by the District for this administrative fee.
-As of December 31, 2021 and 2020, the Group had outstanding payables to the District totaling \$-0- and \$12,262, respectively.
+In both 2024 and 2023, the Group was billed \$60,000, respectively, by the District for this administrative fee.
+In addition, the District, from time to time, will pay invoices on behalf of the Group and the Group will reimburse the District for these expenses.
+As of December 31, 2024 and 2023, the Group had outstanding payables to the District totaling \$70,979 and \$68,990, respectively.